PatrickC12/ProAnubisReconstruction/README.md

      - See if timing information can be used to determine direction of trajectory.  ✔ Done
      - Plot timing difference between layers for hit. ✔ Done

+- Looking at timing distributions for dZ during ATLAS luminosity spike and cosmics only. ✔ Done
+    - Compare two and three chamber events ✔ Done
+    - Compare

 TODO: Would be nice to verify these angular distributions from simulation -> enjoy

 - Gas mixtures in ProANUBIS (check):